FDA-Approved Nutrition Label Formats for Every Food Product

 The Dual Label

 The Dual label is great for when you have multiple flavors in one package.
 If you’ve ever gotten Nepolitan ice cream, you’ve seen this label.
-This label give the manufacturer the ability to display multiple products and/or flavors on one label.
+This label gives the manufacturer the ability to display multiple products and/or flavors on one label.
 This label is not ideal for small packaging but works well for multi-pack.

 This nutrition label format is suitable for horizontal packaging or for small packaging.
-This tabular label is suitable for single-serve products like candy bars, pastries and other simple food products that are sold individually.
+This tabular label is suitable for single-serve products like candy bars, pastries, and other simple food products that are sold individually.

 Linear labels, as pictured below, are best-suited for products that come in small packaging.
-The linear label is best suited for candies, gum and other small products that have minimal real estate on product packaging yet require nutritional information reporting.
+The linear label is best suited for candies, gum, and other small products that have minimal real estate on product packaging yet require nutritional information reporting.

 No matter what type of label you are needing for your food product, the LabelCalc platform can provide exactly what you need to be FDA-Compliant.
 With nutrition label formats in all shapes and sizes, LabelCalc is your go-to labeling platform for all of your food products.
 Skip the lab and go straight to labeling with the number one nutrition-databased platform in the industry.